RouleThomas/Akizu_Lab/001_EZH1_project/002__ChIPseq/labnote.md

   - bigwig_UniqueBamUniqueSF_DiffBind_TMM (WT in agreement with THOR-diff peaks)

 ***NOTE: Would be great to troubleshoot the THOR-bigwig that uses ChIPseqSpikeInFree scaling factor...***
+--> Related to the NOTE; all file THOR with ChIPseqSPikeInFree are very bad (usually all peaks are LOST from ESC to NPC).
+One file; the one with DiffBindTMM norm looks OK (`UniqueBamDiffBindTMM`); let's see how it looks

 ##### HET